chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 **Color Prediction with RNN**

 This repository contains code for a color prediction model using a recurrent neural network (RNN) implemented with TensorFlow.
 The model takes color names as input and predicts the corresponding RGB values.
 I have used 3 RNN models :
-1. BiRNN
-2. CRNN using LSTM
+1. CRNN using LSTM
-3. GRU
+2. GRU

 **Dependencies**